-Schizophrenia a chronic, life-long condition.
-Though the Swiss psychiatrist and early schizophrenia researcher Eugen Bleuler believed that those with the condition showed an improvement over time, in truth, before the availability of our current medicines, when someone was sent to an asylum with a diagnosis of schizophrenia they usually stayed for life.
+Schizophrenia a chronic medical condition.
+It lasts all through one’s life.
+In the old days, before we had the better medicines we have now, when someone was sent to an residence hospital for schizophrenia they usually stayed for the rest of their life.
 With today’s medicines and other treatments the condition can improve to the point of people being almost free of symptoms.
-Often people feel so well that they stop their medications at times and, as a result, their clinical wellbeing falls apart.
-They will improve again when they restart their medication.
-But each episode of psychosis is toxic to the brain, so the improvement with restarting medication will likely not bring them back to the place they were before they stopped the medicine.
+The sad part is that too often people feel so well that they stop their medicine at times and, as a result, their wellbeing falls apart.
+True, they will improve again when they restart their medicine.
+But each episode of psychosis is toxic to the brain, so the improvement with restarting medicine will likely not bring them back to the place they were before they stopped the medicine.

 Diagnose and Treat Schizophrenia Immediately and It Might Go Away

-Starting and stopping medications is an exceptionally bad idea.
+As we said above, starting and stopping medicines is an real bad idea.
 (See our page on Treating Schizophrenia.)
-It’s likely that the psychosis of schizophrenia makes itself worse, that is, psychosis is toxic to the brain and makes it easier for more psychosis to occur.
-Allowing any psychosis to persist for very long can condemn the person to a lifetime of worse illness than need be.
-This means that if the first early symptoms of schizophrenia start and the condition is quickly and aggressively treated immediately, it might go away.
-At a minimum, the person is likely to quickly medically improve and have a milder course throughout his life.
+It’s likely that the psychosis makes itself worse, that is, psychosis is toxic to the brain and makes it easier for more psychosis to occur.
+Allowing any psychosis to persist for very long can set up the person for a lifetime of worse illness than need be.
+This means that if the first early symptoms start and it’s quickly treated and treated really well immediately, it might go away.
+Even if it doesn’t go away completely, the individual is likely to get better and have a milder course throughout his life.

 A Dangerous Trap for People with Schizophrenia – Alcoholism